campusbeats/campusbeats.github.io/index.md

 - [Contact us](#contact-us)

 # THINGS TO DO
-- Fix any section with an x marker.
-- Add ALL community feedback.
-- Admin Experience section
-- Modifications section
 - Update for any new features added (i.e. admin features)
-- Update new pictures for user/admin exp and M2 in general.
-- Double check for any mentions of Bowfolios.
 - Delete this list.
 - Mark each task with an x when completed
 - I will check this over and final deploy at 10:00PM and post to Slack at around 11:00PM.
 PLEASE make sure there are no app-breaking bugs.
 If your code breaks the app / you don't think it's a good idea to have it in an actual release just leave it out.